roseengineering/rfnetwork/README.md

 Since a Pi network is impractical for small load source impedances, let's assume the source impedance is 1000-100j.
-In addition because an error gets thrown for a Q of 3, change Q to 5 instead.
+In addition because an error gets thrown for a Q of 3, change the Q to 5 instead.

 ```